-Ms. Weymouth, age 46, is Chief Executive Officer of Washington Post Media, a unit of the Company that includes The Washington Post, Express and El Tiempo Latino, and Publisher of The Washington Post.
-She was named to both positions in February 2008.
-Ms. Weymouth became a Director of the Company in September 2010 and serves on the Finance Committee of the Board.
-She joined the Company in 1996 as Assistant General Counsel of The Washington Post and has held various positions over the past sixteen years.
-Ms. Weymouth has held several positions within The Washington Post's advertising department, including Director of the department's jobs unit, Director of Advertising Sales and Vice President of Advertising.
-She also served as Associate Counsel of Washington Post Company.
-She serves as a Director of The Associated Press and NewsRight.
-Ms. Weymouth's various roles within the Company give her extensive background in the media business in both operational and oversight roles, and her current position gives her an important perspective on the Company's commitment to quality journalism and overall media strategy.
+Ms. Weymouth, age 47, is Publisher of The Washington Post and Chief Executive Officer of The Washington Post and its affiliated publishing businesses: Express Publications, The Gazette Newspapers, Comprint Military Publications, Southern Maryland Newspapers, Fairfax County Times, Greater Washington Publishing, El Tiempo Latino and Robinson Terminal Warehouse.
+She was named CEO and Publisher in February 2008.
+Ms. Weymouth became a Director of the Company in September 2010 and she currently serves on the Finance Committee of the Board.
+She joined The Washington Post in 1996 as Assistant General Counsel and has held various positions within that organization over the past 18 years.
+Ms. Weymouth has held several positions within the Post's advertising department, including Director of the department's jobs unit, Director of Advertising Sales and Vice President of Advertising.
+She also served as Associate Counsel of Washingtonpost.Newsweek Interactive, then the online publishing subsidiary of The Washington Post Company.
+She serves as a Director of The Associated Press.
 Ms. Weymouth is a niece of the Chairman of the Board and Chief Executive Officer of the Company, Mr. Graham.